isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    | addr-reg-enable          | 148             | empty           | false           |
    +--------------------------+-----------------+-----------------+-----------------+

+You can see example of how these options can be configured at :ref:`config-example-kea6-all-options-json`.

 The unicast option was deprecated by the `RFC 9915
 <https://datatracker.ietf.org/doc/html/rfc9915>`__, it is still
 supported but not be used and will be removed in a further Kea release.